Academies/sca/day3/pset/connect_four/README.md

 #### Bonus challenges

-1. The distribution code uses four whole lines to switch the current player at the end of the turn.
-Can you figure out how to switch players with just one line of code?
+1. Switch the player at the end of the turn using a single line of code without using an `if`.

-2. Make the game have 3 players instead of just two.
+2. Make the game have three players instead of just two.

 3. Take the size of the board and the number of players as command line arguments so they can be different each time the program is